metal-toolbox/sandbox/README.md

 ## NATs Jetstream setup

-The chart configures a NATS Jetstream that Serverservice, Orchestrator and the controllers sends messages on, the NATS Jetstream configuration is specified in [values.yaml](values.yaml).
+The chart configures a NATS Jetstream that Orchestrator and the controllers sends messages on, the NATS Jetstream configuration is specified in [values.yaml](values.yaml).

 Check out the [cheatsheet](notes/cheatsheet.md) to validate the Jetstream setup.